- Local Voices

-- Local News & Talk Shows
+- News & Public Affairs

 My show’s title comes from the William Blake line about how you can see the entire world in a grain of sand.
 I believe that.
 Always have.
 There’s something consubstantial about all things, human and otherwise.
 Some spark of the Other within all.
 And I know that ordinary sounds and vernacular speech hold the very truths of existence, you’ve just gotta be patient and plough through dung hills for those rare gems.